Led by David Listen

 This event is priced on a sliding scale.
 Please consider paying at the highest rate that you can afford.
 Your generosity supports Dharma Drum Mountain, staff, your fellow practitioners and our continuous efforts to help people to learn and grow.

 When you submit your application, select one of the sliding scale rates below.
 No one will be turned away for lack of funds.
+If needed we encourage you to apply for a scholarship , please reach out to firstname.lastname@example.org for more information.

 Any amount paid above the Base rate is a tax deductible donation to DDRC.
 Your confirmation email is your tax receipt.